richzw/ToolKit/tips/rag.md

   - Fallback (Corrective RAG) - Ensures the agent has a backup plan if its initial retrieval methods fail to provide relevant results.
   - Self-correction (Self-RAG) - Enables the agent to identify and fix its own errors or misleading outputs.
   - [Building an Advanced Knowledge Assistant](https://www.figma.com/slides/wkRKi1AxgAkIaX8CnR2IbE/LlamaIndex-(AI-Conference%2C-Sep.-10-2024%2C-v1)?node-id=66-320&node-type=slide)
+    - There’s many questions/tasks that naive RAG can’t give an answer to
+      - Hallucinations
+      -  Limited time savings
+      -  Limited decision-making enhancement
+    - Knowledge Assistant
+      - High-quality data and retrieval - hierarchical indexing and retrieval
+        - generally good pipeline:
+          - Parse documents into elements: text chunks, tables, images, and more.
+          - For each element, extract one or more text representations that can be indexed.
+            - Text Chunks: Extract smaller sentences, summaries
+            - Tables: Extract summaries, table cells
+            - Images: Extract caption
+      - Agentic reasoning over complex inputs
+      - Agentic decision-making and output generation
+      - Towards a scalable, full-stack application
 - ![img.png](rag_ft.png)
 - [Musings on building a Generative AI product](https://www.linkedin.com/blog/engineering/generative-ai/musings-on-building-a-generative-ai-product)
   - the basic framework up and running: